 Many businesses use in-house training programs for their employees.
 Using your experience and knowledge as a teacher, you can help businesses create training resources.
 You could also provide insight into how their employee onboarding system can be improved, based on your skills as a teacher.

 Create a website for your services and reach out to businesses for collaboration opportunities.
 At first, you might need to drum up your own work, but with time, you will earn a reputation and soon have a solid base of clients to work with.
 This is the most satisfying of the 12 part-time business ideas for teachers in 2020.

 Some of the jobs above are perfect for summer, and some are great for all year round.
-Whatever business you decide to get involved in, plan carefully and think about whether it is right for you.
-Don’t let it compromise your primary job as a teacher, and you’ll have a part-time business that benefits you time and again.
+Whatever business you decide to get involved in, plan carefully, and think about whether it is right for you.
+Don’t let it compromise your primary job as a teacher, and you’ll have a part-time business that benefits your time.
 Hope you enjoyed browsing our top 12 part-time business ideas for teachers in 2020!

 Emergency Preparedness for Schools Matter

 Administrators have both a legal and ethical responsibility to ensure that their schools have emergency protocols in place.
 All personnel should be trained and familiar with these strategies in the case of a natural disaster or security threat.
 In the case of an emergency, every second matters; a prepared team with an efficient plan can prevent injuries and save lives.
 Here are a few emergency preparedness tips for your school to make sure it is ready to handle any situation in the safest and most effective way possible.

 Every school faces unique challenges depending on their location, size, and population.
 The first step is to assess the risks that already have or could potentially affect your institute.
 This may include but is not limited to:

 - Extreme heat